-During the quarter, the Company also entered into a share purchase and license agreement (the "License Agreement") with Chemionex Inc. ("Chemionex"), an Ontario based company, and an arm's length third party (together the "Sellers").
-The License Agreement formalized the terms of acquisition of a license to use Chemionex's direct lithium extraction ("DLE") Lionex Process at the Clayton Valley Lithium Project.
+During the second quarter of the year, the Company entered into a share purchase and license agreement (the "License Agreement") with Chemionex Inc. ("Chemionex"), an Ontario based company, and an arm's length third party (together the "Sellers").
+The License Agreement formalized the terms of acquisition of a license to use Chemionex's Lionex Process (the "Lionex Process") at the Project.
 The acquisition included pilot plant equipment designed and constructed by Chemionex for the Company, which uses the Lionex Process ("Pilot Plant Equipment").
-Under the terms of the License Agreement, Cypress acquired a 100% ownership of a private company, 2845028 Ontario Inc., which owns the Pilot Plant Equipment and a license to use the Lionex Process for the Clayton Valley Lithium Project.
+Under the terms of the License Agreement, Cypress acquired a 100% ownership of a private company, 2845028 Ontario Inc., which owns the Pilot Plant Equipment and a license to use the Lionex Process for the Project.

-The purchase price for the Pilot Plant Equipment and the Lionex Process license comprised a \$350,000 cash payment and one million Cypress shares which, following regulatory approval, were transferred into escrow (the "Consideration Shares").
-The purchase price grants full ownership of 2845028 Ontario Inc. to the Company with no further payment or royalty obligations for the use of the Lionex Process.
+The purchase price for the Pilot Plant Equipment and the Lionex Process license comprised a \$350,000 cash payment and one million Cypress shares (the "Consideration Shares").
+The share issuance received regulatory approval and was transferred into escrow and the cash payment was settled according to the terms of the License Agreement.
+The purchase price grants full ownership of the Pilot Plant Equipment and the License Agreement through ownership of 2845028 Ontario Inc. with no further payment or royalty obligations for the use of the Lionex Process.

-Cypress has 12 months following installation of the Pilot Plant Equipment to carry out performance tests to confirm the successful operation of the Pilot Plant Equipment and determine, in its absolute discretion, whether to release the Consideration Shares to the Sellers.
+Cypress has 12 months following installation of the Pilot Plant Equipment to carry out performance tests to confirm the successful operation of the Pilot Plant Equipment and the efficiency of the Lionex Process and determine, in its absolute discretion, whether to release the Consideration Shares to the Sellers.
 In the event Cypress determines not to release the Consideration Shares, 2845028 Ontario Inc. will revert to the Sellers, the cash payment will be forfeited by the Company, and the Consideration Shares will be returned to the Company's treasury.